DISTRHO/Cardinal/README.md

 *Cardinal, the Rack!*

-A virtual Eurorack modular synthesizer platform, available as JACK standalone and LV2, VST2 and VST3 audio plugin for Linux, macOS and Windows.
+A virtual Eurorack modular synthesizer platform, available as JACK standalone and LV2, VST2 and VST3 audio plugin for FreeBSD, Linux, macOS and Windows.

 This is a [DPF-based](https://github.com/DISTRHO/DPF/) plugin wrapper around [VCV Rack](https://github.com/VCVRack/Rack/), using its code directly instead of forking the project.